 Things to do over the Easter weekend

-With spring well and truly in full bloom and Easter just around the corner, this abundant season offers so much inspiration for getting creative in and out of the home.
+With spring well and truly in full bloom and Easter just around the corner, this abundant season offers so much inspiration for getting creative both inside and outdoors.
 From foraging and cooking up a seasonal treat to creating your very own spring wreath to hang proudly on your front door, here are a few of our favourite springtime activities to enjoy over the Easter weekend.

 Make your own Easter wreath